Fall of Angkor: Climate change

 Climate change may have been another factor in the fall of Angkor which happened during the transition from the Medieval Warm Period to the Little Ice Age.
 The fall of Angkor was an "impressive illustration for failure to interact successfully with hydrological extremes".

 Aftermath

 Angkor fallen, but not abandoned

-Contrary to the popular idea that ancient temple complexes had been abandoned after the fall of Angkor, many important sites remained in use, although now they were rededicated to the Theravada cult.
+Contrary to the popular idea that ancient temple complexes had been abandoned after the fall of Angkor, many important sites remained in use, although now they were rededicated to Theravada Buddhism.
 After the fall of Angkor in the fifteenth century and the permanent removal of the capital to the south, Khmer royalty repeatedly returned to Angkor's temples, paying their respects to gods and ancestors, restoring old statues and erecting new ones, as can be seen from the Grande Inscription d'Angkor and even to this day, with "unflagging assiduity".

-Moving out of Angkor into the Middle Period
+Moving out of Angkor into the Middle period

 After the fall of Angkor, Cambodian history can be characterized as a declining state because of the limited information.